MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Button: Shutdown
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A button to shutdown the Jukebox if it is held for more than 3 seconds.
+A button to shutdown the Jukebox if it is presse for more than 3 seconds.
 Note the different ``type`` here!

 .. code-block:: yaml